shadow578/revanced-workspace/README.md

 1. install the [Invoke-Build](https://github.com/nightroman/Invoke-Build) module first.
 2. copy the `ReVanced.config.ps1.sample` file, rename it to `ReVanced.config.ps1` and fill it
-3. run `Invoke-Build Update-Workspace` to setup the workspace
+3. run `Invoke-Build UpdateWorkspace` to setup the workspace
 4. run `Invoke-Build` to build & deploy ReVanced